alberto-moreno-sa/linio-standards/standards/commit-standard.md

 ## Prefix Reference
 - [WIP] - Work in Progress (e.g. `[WIP] Added delete action to UserController.`)
 - [ISSUE] - Issue related to the commit (e.g. `[PROJ-1234] Added cart items to customer session.`)

+## Tools
+A project MAY provide a [commit template](http://codeinthehole.com/writing/a-useful-template-for-commit-messages/) file to help developers remember the format.
+A developer MAY use the [Fit Commit](https://github.com/m1foley/fit-commit) hook to validate commit messages.